jesusjorge/jesusjorge.github.io/README.md

     From there, it will continue with the execution of the desired program.

 ---

-### 🧠 Notes:
-- Use `graph TD` for a top-down layout
-- You can change it to `graph LR` for left-to-right if preferred:
   ```mermaid
   graph LR
     Start --> Boot --> Init --> Program